Nefertiti: Life

 The boundary stelae of years 4 and 5 mark the boundaries of the new city and suggest that the move to the new city of Akhetaten occurred around that time.
 The new city contained several large open-air temples dedicated to the Aten.
 Nefertiti and her family would have resided in the Great Royal Palace in the centre of the city and possibly at the Northern Palace as well.
 Nefertiti and the rest of the royal family feature prominently in the scenes at the palaces and in the tombs of the nobles.
 Nefertiti's steward during this time was an official named Meryre II.
 He would have been in charge of running her household.

 Inscriptions in the tombs of Huya and Meryre II dated to Year 12, 2nd month of Peret, Day 8 show a large foreign tribute.
 The people of Kharu (the north) and Kush (the south) are shown bringing gifts of gold and precious items to Akhenaten and Nefertiti.
 In the tomb of Meryre II, Nefertiti's steward, the royal couple is shown seated in a kiosk with their six daughters in attendance.
 This is one of the last times princess Meketaten is shown alive.

 Two representations of Nefertiti that were excavated by Flinders Petrie appear to show Nefertiti in the middle to later part of Akhenaten's reign 'after the exaggerated style of the early years had relaxed somewhat'.
-One is a small piece on limestone and is a preliminary sketch of Nefertiti wearing her distinctive tall crown with carving began around the mouth, chin, ear and tab of the crown.
+One is a small piece on limestone and is a preliminary sketch of Nefertiti wearing her distinctive tall crown with carving begun around the mouth, chin, ear and tab of the crown.
 Another is a small inlay head (Petrie Museum Number UC103) modeled from reddish-brown quartzite that was clearly intended to fit into a larger composition.

 Meketaten may have died in year 13 or 14.
 Nefertiti, Akhenaten, and three princesses are shown mourning her.
-The last dated inscription naming her and Akhenaten comes from a building inscription in the limestone quarry at Dayr Abū Ḥinnis.
+The last dated inscription naming Nefertiti and Akhenaten comes from a building inscription in the limestone quarry at Deir Abu Hinnis.
 It dates to year 16 of the king's reign and is also the last dated inscription naming the king.
+Akhenaten is known to have died in his 17th year at Amarna.